 Read More: Cool Bars in Covent Garden

-Many distilleries have experimented with all kinds of newfangled approaches to gin making, Bermondsey Distillery has gone very much in the opposite direction.
+Many distilleries have experimented with all kinds of newfangled approaches to gin making, Jensen’s Gin at Bermondsey Distillery has gone very much in the opposite direction.

-Instead, Bermondsey Distillery became obsessed with recreating the flavours and styles of 19th century London gins.
+Instead, Jensen’s became obsessed with recreating the flavours and styles of 19th century London gins.
 Not satisfied with simply being inspired by the gins of old, they took it one step further and tracked down historic recipes.

 Their Old Tom gin, for example, is created using an authentic 1840s recipe.

-Bermondsey Distillery offers tours of their factory, but you can also try out their gin at their Maltby Street market stall.
+Jensen’s offers tours of their distillery (which just so happens to be located near the start of the famous Bermondsey Beer Mile) but you can also try out their gin at their Maltby Street market stall.
 Each weekend, tastings and cocktails are available within the bustling market.

 Read More: Cool Things to See Around London Bridge